 Here is a list of my recommended Camino Backpacks:

 Again, just like the shoes, get a lot of training in with your pack and make sure it will work for you.
 You will be living out of this decision for a month!
 I went with the REI Crestrail 48L, which was larger than I needed for the Camino, but I backpacked through Europe for a month before I began in St Jean.
 It was much more space than I needed after I shipped all of my backpacking clothes home.
-A good rule of thumb is to have no more than 10% of your body weight as your total pack load.
-For overnight backpacking trips I’ll get closer to 20-30%, but on the Camino I’d stick as close to 10% if you can manage.
-The lower your pack weight, the happier your shoulders, legs, and feet will be.
-Keeping your pack weight low, will also reduce the risk of blisters and injury.
-I prefer a pack with a built in compartment for a hydration bladder.
-I’m not a fan of lugging bottles in side compartments.
-The best bladder I’ve used is by Platypus, the CamelBak one I used on the Camino leaked like crazy.

 This might be a controversial pick for some, but it’s an item I know I can’t live without.
 I love photography, and I love sharing my experiences through photography.
 If you’re not one of these people, feel free to leave the camera behind, a great deal of your experiences will be impossible to capture through this medium anyway.
 At the very least, bring a journal.
 I brought my iPhone, which doubled as a computer, journal, camera, video camera, and a means of communication.
 Overall, I am very happy with this decision, but the low light images leave a little something to be desired, as I can’t print anything larger than 12×18 without noticing a lack in quality.
 For web use, phone cameras are just about perfect, and you can’t beat their weight and portability.
-For the John Muir Trail and Tour du Mont Blanc, I brought a mirroless camera.
+For the John Muir Trail and Tour du Mont Blanc, I brought a Sony mirrorless camera with an APS-C sensor.
 I’ve been really impressed with the Sony mirrorless series and their E-Mount lenses.
 Whatever you decide, make sure to bring something along that can snap a quick photo.
 The landscapes, people, and architecture of The Way will stick with me forever, and I am very happy that I brought a camera to take these memories home.

 Here Is A List Of My Recommended Camino Cameras:

 During the Spanish summer, the sun is bright.
 Don’t forget, you’ll be walking from East to West each day, so there is no avoiding it.
 I’m big into eye protection as I spend a lot of time in the sun.
-Find a pair with quality lenses, you won’t regret it. *Make sure to lather on the sunscreen as well* I wore my Oakley Jawbone Sunglasses.
-I’ve worn these things for years now, they are battle tested and have taken on everything I’ve thrown at them.
+Find a pair with quality lenses, you won’t regret it.

 5.)
 Microfiber Towel: